 As part of our guide on US Visa Types, we offer related articles like this one, Entry into United States to help guide you on the next step after you receive the visa.

 With a visa in your passport you are well on your way to entry into United States.
-The purpose of the visa is to enable you to seek admission, entry into United States in the classification allowed by the visa.
+Indeed, your visa now enables you to seek admission, entry into United States.
+Upon entry CBP will certainly provide you with the classification allowed by the visa.
 Customs and Border Protection (CBP) staff the airports and border entry points at which international visitors to the United States arrive.
 These officers will examine your visa and ask appropriate questions if necessary.
-Assuming that you answer the questions well, the CBP officer will admit you to the United States, providing you with an I-94 form.
-This is a technical term meaning that the United States accepts that you are lawfully here.
+Assuming that you answer the questions well, the CBP officer will then admit you.
+Once in the the United States, you can download your I-94.
+Admission is a technical term.
+It means that the United States accepts that you are lawfully here.
 You therefore have certain protections.

 Problems in the Entry Process, Denied Entry

 Sometimes people seeking entry to the United States run into trouble.
 CBP might refuse admission even though the visitor has a visa.
-CBP’s refusal often comes from hearing answers to questions from the applicant that are incompatible with the visa presented during admission.
+CBP’s refusal often comes from hearing bad answers to questions.
+These answers from the applicant that are generally incompatible with the visa presented during admission.
 For example, perhaps you arrive on a tourist visa and a CBP officer asks you the purpose of your visit.
 You reply that your fiancé is a US citizen and that you are hoping to get married.
-The CBP officer will likely tell you that you are an intending immigrant, and you are not in possession of an immigrant visa.
-In these circumstances, An applicant entry into United States might find that CBP cancels the applicant’s visa.
+The CBP officer will likely tell you that you are an intending immigrant.
+But, you are not in possession of an immigrant visa.
+In these circumstances, an applicant entry into United States might find that CBP cancels the applicant’s visa.
 If a person arrives on a flight, a lot of times CBP will require the airline to return the unsuccessful applicant for entry into United States back to the person’s home country.

 How We Can Help